VectorInstitute/Computer_Vision_Project/image/Semantic and instance segmentation in aerial and road obstacle imagery/README.md

-# Image group - Phase2 - Semantic Segmentation
+# Image group - Phase2 - Semantic and instance segmentation in aerial and road obstacle imagery

 ## Requirements